ufoscout/properlty/README.md

             .add("classpath:test.properties")
             .build()

-    // get a String. "defaultValue" is returned if the key "string.key" is not found val oneString = properlty["key", "defaultValue"]
+    // get a String. "defaultValue" is returned if the key is not found val oneString = properlty["key", "defaultValue"]

     // get an array from the comma separated tokens of the property value